thinkshout/bene/themes/bene_child/README.md

 # Bene Child

-Bene_child can be found in /new-project-name/web/profiles/contrib/bene/themes/bene_child where new-project-name is your project.
+Bene_child can be found in a project called "new-project-name" here:
+/new-project-name/web/profiles/contrib/bene/themes/bene_child

 ## Setup
 - Update `Rakefile` to have the correct site path.
   For example, the line in the Rakefile should read `system 'browser-sync start --proxy "https://web.bene-test.localhost" --files "css/*.css" --no-inject-changes'` if your site is named bene-test
 - Run `rake install` to install dependencies
 - Log in using `drush uli --no-browser`